Any adult with parental responsibilities and rights or a guardian can apply for Child Disability Payment on behalf of the child if the child:

 A genuine and sufficient link is where you do not live in Scotland, but have a link to Scotland.
 For example, you or a family member have spent a significant part of their life in Scotland.

-If you do not have parental rights and responsibilities for the child
+If you do not have parental responsibilities and rights for the child

 You can still apply, if the child is not living with a parent or guardian.
 The parent or guardian must also not:

-- wants to manage their Child Disability Payment
+- want to manage Child Disability Payment for the child

-You must be willing for Social Security Scotland to name you as the child’s appointee to manage their Child Disability Payment.
+You must agree for Social Security Scotland to name you as the child’s appointee to manage their Child Disability Payment.

 From mid October 2021:

-- cases will start to transfer to Child Disability Payment in stages
+- cases will start to move to Child Disability Payment in stages

 - you’ll get your payments from Social Security Scotland instead

 You do not need to reapply.